 The surgeon then removes damaged cartilage and attaches a replacement socket to the hipbone.
 The new ball of the thighbone is inserted into the socket portion of the hip.
 The surgeon will then reattach severed muscles and close the incision.
 This procedure usually requires an incision from 8 to 10 inches long along the side of the hip.

-Minimally invasive surgery involves a one or two incision technique where the length of the incisions are half those that are commonly used for the conventional hip replacement surgeries.
+Minimally invasive surgery involves a one or two-incision technique where the length of the incisions is half those that are commonly used for conventional hip replacement surgeries.
 The one-incision surgical technique is commonly used for procedures that require less bone removal and involves an incision roughly 4 to 5 inches long.
 This incision is made either in the front or back of the hip.
-Other than the size of the incision, the technique for the actual replacement of the ball joint is the same as that in the conventional surgery.
+Other than the size of the incision, the technique for the actual replacement of the ball joint is the same as that in conventional surgery.

 The two-inch surgical procedure involves making two incisions that usually don' exceed 2 1/2 inches in length.
 One incision provides access from the front of the hip to place the prosthesis, while another small incision is made to the back of the hip to facilitate placement of the ball component.
 This procedure also eliminates the need to cut through muscles and tendons.
 This surgical technique comes with a higher rate of complications, so while minimally invasive, does has its drawbacks.

 Hip resurfacing is a technique that replaces worn surfaces on the hip joint.
 Nothing is removed.
 This technique requires less bone to be removed than that involved in a hip replacement, and caters to physically active patients as well as those who are younger, with good bone health.